yogarshi/bisparse-dep/README.md

 # bisparse-dep
-Code and data from the NAACL 2018 paper "Robust Cross-lingual Hypernymy Detection using Dependency Context"
+Code and data from the NAACL 2018 paper "Robust Cross-lingual Hypernymy Detection using Dependency Context" will be available soon